peek/peek/README.md

 You're done!
 Now every time a PJAX request is made, the Glimpse bar will update with the Glimpse results of the PJAX request.

+## Using Glimpse with Turbolinks

+It just works.

 ## Access Control

 You probably don't want to give this data to ALL your users.
 So by default Glimpse